 10. Virtual Recruiting

 Any experience in human resources or the art of recruiting will bring you success in this well-paying role.
-You could earn as much as $40 an hour screening candidates and helping place them in the right position within a particular field or company.
+You could earn as much as $49 an hour screening candidates and helping place them in the proper position within a particular field or company.

 You can work for yourself, but you shouldn’t branch into self-employment unless you’ve proven your recruiting chops within another company for several years.
 Otherwise, working remotely for someone else will still be a lucrative, flexible venture.
 Once you build up a good reputation and client base, you can easily branch out onto your own.